Yomi-stack/SOC-Analyst-Labs/Windows-Event-Logging-and-Telemetry-Integrattion/README.md

-# Windows Event Logging & Telementary Integration
+# Windows Event Logging and Telementary Integration

 This lab demonstrates *Windows event monitoring* and integration with *Wazuh SIEM*.
 It includes screenshots of Event Viewer logs, event details, and Wazuh dashboard visibility for key Windows security events.